EmptyShelf/lxc/README.md

 ### What is this repository for? ###

-This repo supports tools that extend the official LXC utilities.
-These extensions provide container maintenance functions specific to my development environment and development style, including:
+This repo supports tools that extend regular LXC utilities.
+These extensions provide container maintenance, specific to my development environment and style, including:

-* Automatic start or unfreeze a container before the intended operation begins (rather than throwing an error because a container is stopped or frozen -- yes, a pet peeve!)
+* Automatic start or unfreeze of containers before the intended operation begins (rather than throwing an error because a container is stopped or frozen -- yes, a pet peeve!)
-* Support of a foreign 'build' container so that build tools can be installed in one container, while built images can be imported to other containers
+* Support for a foreign 'build' container so that build tools can be installed in one place, while built images can be imported into the local container (freeing up space for many containers)
+* Batch operations for all containers (in unison)
 * Easy LXC environment set up and configuration
-* Batch operations on all containers
 * Bash completion support

 ### What's included? ###